 September 18th is National Red Velvet Cake Day, and we’ve got a bunch of red velvet cake recipes for you, below.
-But first, the history of this cake, which grew to immense popularity over the last two decades, after gathering dust in many a recipe box.
+But first, here’s the history of the cake, which grew to immense popularity over the last two decades, after gathering dust in many a recipe box.

 If you want to order a red velvet cake, the best one we’ve had is from Daisy Cakes.

 We used this food holiday as an excuse to order another one.

 “The history of red velvet is not black and white,” says Deborah Harroun, author of Red Velvet Lover’s Cookbook.